phalcon/blog/data/posts/2017/03/2017-03-02-building-the-new-phalcon-website-bootstrap-part-2.md

 }
 ```

 **IMPORTANT**: One of the reasons for this implementation is lazy loading. `Phalcon\Mvc\Micro` allows you to lazy load handlers.
 This minimizes the resources needed for each request, since only the files needed are interpreted per request.
+In our implementation we kept the handlers very thin so that only a couple of methods are present per handler, so as to reduce even more the execution time.

-This is achieved by the `setHandler()`'s second parameter in a Micro collection.
+Lazy loading is achieved by the `setHandler()`'s second parameter in a Micro collection.

 ```php
 $collection->setHandler($route['class'], true);
 ```

 #### `initView()`
-A micro application does not render views automatically, so we need to use the `Phalcon\Mvc\View\Simple` component.
+A micro application does not render views automatically, nor does it have a view object.
+For our views we use the `Phalcon\Mvc\View\Simple` component.
 Setting it up is very easy, it resembles any other view setup.

 Note that this method is overriden and replaced by an empty one for our CLI application, since CLI applications do not use views.